Should You Refinance Close to Retirement?

 The Burden of Mortgage Interest

-When you pay your monthly mortgage bill, much of your payment goes toward interest.
-During the earlier years of your mortgage, most of your payment goes to interest rather than principal.
+In the early years of a mortgage, most of your monthly payment goes toward interest rather than principal.

 The Challenge